 Yet for the Sheik, I am just a woman on lease — a temporary wife.
-Saudis hire maids, cleaners, driver, and temporary ‘pleasure’ women like myself.
+Many Saudis in modern times hire maids, cleaners, drivers, and temporary ‘pleasure’ women like myself.
 Sometimes I feel like his worker too; his lover on lease.
 Yet he claims to love me more than his own life, swears by god and his mother’s life.
 I do believe he loves me, given he treats me exceptionally well.
 But his version of love is conditional, and moreover he doesn’t know the importance of love.
 Some Saudis have this mentality: that money buy can anything.
 Money buys maids, drivers, and sex….and its ”okay.”
 But how many Saudis feel empathy for the lives of their workers ?
 Do they feel guilt or remorse?
 I hardly doubt it.
-They far too “Arab-centric”….what doesn’t concern them is not important.
+Sadly, many are far too “Arab-centric”….what doesn’t concern them is not important.
 I don’t think my Sheik has this mentality, but I’ve encountered many Gulf men who are hardly concerned with the fate of their workers.